drshahizan/HPDP/assignment/submission/ass1/ganthegang/case_study1a/readme.md

 ## Data Processing <a name = "processing"></a>

 1. The following formulas are inserted to obtain the value for the new column names 'P1', 'P2', 'P3', 'P4', and 'P5'.
+For every column, press Ctrl+C and press Ctrl+space, then Ctrl+V to fill the value of the columns to the last row.
 <p align="center">
     <img src="https://github.com/drshahizan/HPDP/blob/main/assignment/submission/ass1/ganthegang/case_study1a/6.png" width=300>
 </p>

 <div align="center">
 Figure 7: By adding the formula shown in the image above, you may get a new value for all the data in the Academic column to the "Test_2" column, which is named P1 under the G column.
-After that, click on column G2, press Ctrl+C and press Ctrl+space, then Ctrl+V to fill the value of the columns to the last row.
 </div>
 <br>